 The photo is tucked into a book of recipes – the kind that has the smell of a secondhand bookshop.
 It nestles next to a hand-written recipe on a small folded sheet of paper rendered in Sütterlin, that I know came from the Old Man.
 It’s a recipe for Leberkäse, a sort of giant square sausage that is a default snack served hot in thick slices on Kaiser rolls.
 You can buy these concoctions almost anywhere – supermarkets, stands outside the tram stops, cafés and atop mountains in the huddled stone Gasthäuser.
 My sister disputes that the Old Man wrote this recipe – she thinks the writing is too untidy.
 I assert that the type of paper – a sheet of A6 grid ruled paper torn from a notebook is his precise calling card.
-I point out that when he was excited – or drinking – his writing became this smeary style- like the pen itself was weeping sticky ink that even 20 years later still looks wet enough to smudge with the stroke of a finger.
+I point out that when he was excited – or drinking – his writing became this smeary style- like the pen itself was weeping sticky ink.
+Even 20 years later it still looks wet enough to smudge with the stroke of a finger.
 She doesn’t agree, but we leave the dispute in an uneasy truce.

 Don’t panic – I’m not about to print the recipe at the bottom of this post.